jonasbrami/trino/README.md

 ### Motivation

-The primary motivation for implementing columnar storage (Arrow) vs traditional JSON spooling is addressing the tremendous serialization/deserialization costs that make Trino inconvenient to use with large query outputs.
+The primary motivation for implementing columnar storage (Arrow) vs traditional JSON encoding when using the Spooling protocol is addressing the tremendous serialization/deserialization costs that make currently Trino inconvenient to use with large query outputs.

 **Current Pain Points with JSON:**
 - Massive serialization/deserialization overhead for large result sets